 The Iraqi invasion of Kuwait on August 2, 1990 changed the battalion’s plans for an Okinawa deployment.
 In late August, FIVE’s Air Detachment deployed to NAS Jubal, Saudi Arabia.
 Over the next two months, the rest of the battalion’s personnel and equipment would follow.
 NMCB FIVE provided critical construction support to the 1st Marine Expeditionary Force (IMEF) during both Operations Desert Shield and Desert Storm.
 January through March, 1991, saw the battalion split into two groups.
 About half remained at Jubal Naval Air Station to continue construction projects in that area while the other half, approximately 300 Seabees, re-deployed to Kuwait to provide construction support for the U.S. Marines liberating Kuwait from the Iraqi regime.

 In an unprecedented deployment to the Caribbean theater beginning in March 1993, the Seabees of FIVE deployed to an astonishing 15 different locations.
-With the main body at Camp Moscrip in Puerto Rico, NMCB FIVE manned five permanent detail sites including NAB Little Creek, VA. and NAS Cecil Field, FL.
-The battalion also deployed seven DFT’s to Belize, Colombia, Grenada, Maine, Trinidad, St. Kitts and El Salvador.
+With the main body at Camp Moscrip in Puerto Rico, NMCB FIVE manned five permanent detail sites including NAB Little Creek, Va. and NAS Cecil Field, FL.
+The battalion also deployed seven Details for Training (DFT) to Belize, Colombia, Grenada, Maine, Trinidad, St. Kitts and El Salvador.
 Six of these DFT’s operated in isolated high threat areas and provided vital construction of counter-narcotics facilities and much needed host nation projects.

 In April 1994, NMCB FIVE made history once again with the arrival of the first female to serve with a Naval Mobile Construction Battalion- Builder Chief Petty Officer Cheryl D. Hundley.